Meher Baba: Early life

-1930s – First contact with the West
+1930–1939: First contact with the West

 Beginning in 1931, Meher Baba made the first of many visits to the West.
-Throughout that decade, Meher Baba began a period of extensive world travel and took several trips to Europe and the United States.
+Throughout that decade, Meher Baba began a period of world travel and took several trips to Europe and the United States.
 It was during this period that he established contact with his first close group of Western disciples.
 He traveled on a Persian passport, as he had given up writing, as well as speaking, and would not sign the forms required by the British government of India.
-Here, he attracted more followers.
-Throughout most of the 1940s, Meher Baba worked with a category of spiritual aspirants called masts, who he said are entranced or spellbound by internal spiritual experiences.
-Starting in 1949, along with selected mandali, he traveled incognito about India in an enigmatic and still largely unexplained period he called the "New Life".

 On his first trip to England in 1931, he traveled on the SS Rajputana, at the same time as Mahatma Gandhi, who was sailing to the second Round Table Conference in London.
-Baba and Gandhi met thrice on board.
+Baba and Gandhi met three times on board.
 One of these exchanges lasted for three hours.
 The British press publicized these meetings, but an aide to Gandhi said, "You may say emphatically that Gandhi never asked Meher Baba for help or for spiritual or other advice."

-In the West, Meher Baba met with a number of celebrities and artists, amongst them Gary Cooper, Charles Laughton, Tallulah Bankhead, Boris Karloff, Tom Mix, Maurice Chevalier, and Ernst Lubitsch.
+In the West, Meher Baba met with a number of celebrities and artists, including Gary Cooper, Charles Laughton, Tallulah Bankhead, Boris Karloff, Tom Mix, Maurice Chevalier, and Ernst Lubitsch.
 On 1 June 1932, Mary Pickford and Douglas Fairbanks, Jr. held a reception for Baba at Pickfair at which he delivered a message to Hollywood.
 As a result, says Robert S. Ellwood, Meher Baba emerged as "one of the enthusiasms of the '30s".

 In 1934, after announcing that he would break his self-imposed silence in the Hollywood Bowl, Baba changed his plans abruptly, boarded the RMS Empress of Canada, and sailed to Hong Kong without explanation.
 The Associated Press reported that "Baba had decided to postpone the word-fast-breaking until next February because 'conditions are not yet ripe'."
-He returned to England in 1936 but did not return to the United States again until the early 1950s.
+He returned to England in 1936, but did not return to the United States again until the early 1950s.

 In the late 1930s, Meher Baba invited a group of Western women to join him in India, where he arranged a series of trips throughout India and British Ceylon that became known as the Blue Bus Tours.
 When the tour returned home, many newspapers treated their journey as an occasion for scandal.
-Time Magazines 1936 review of God is my Adventure describes the US's fascination with the "long-haired, silky-mustached Parsee named Shri Sadgaru [sic] Meher Baba" four years earlier.
+Time magazine's 1936 review of God Is My Adventure describes the US's fascination with the "long-haired, silky-mustached Parsee named Shri Sadgaru [sic] Meher Baba" four years earlier.